loopbackio/loopback.io/pages/en/edit_docs/tables.md

 Read more of the [datatable documentation](https://www.datatables.net/manual/options) to get a sense of the options you can configure.
 You should probably only use datatables when you have long, massive tables full of information.

 {% include note.html content=" Try to keep the columns to 3 or 4 columns only.
 If you add 5+ columns, your table may create horizontal scrolling with the theme.
-Additionally, keep the column heading titles short." %}
+Additionally, keep the column heading titles short.
+" %}

 {% include links.html %}